 R: Review the Problem

 Too often, couples try to jump ahead to solve the problem even before they’ve clearly identified what the problem is.
 As I shared in my How to Identify Your Real Marriage Issues podcast, make sure you identify the real issue: the fire, not the smoke around it.
 For example, your husband or wife explodes because you spent $50 on something they didn’t think you needed.
 It might look like money is the issue, but it could be that they’re feeling pressure at work and are afraid of losing their job and income.
 Or they really want to try to save money.

 To get beyond the smoke to the fire, sit down with your spouse and try to pinpoint the exact issue.
 While you’re doing this, use the speaker/listener technique.
 Now, a couple of other important points.
 Keep things in the “I” as much as you can, instead of the “you.”
 Talk about how you feel and try not to accuse.
 Talk in feelings and facts only.
 Don’t give your opinions or assume you know how the other person is feeling or thinking.

 E: Evaluate Options

 Now that you’ve nailed down the issue, discuss the different options for solving it.
 Perhaps even write down the options together.
-Make it a real brainstorming session where you just say whatever comes to mind.
+Make it a real brainstorming session and just say whatever comes to mind.
 Talk through each option.
 There might be some bit of good in it, even if the entire option is not an exact fit.